-You see, helicopter parents are realizing that when they micro-manage their children’s environments, their behaviors, their choices, that their children are “making” safe “choices.
+You see, helicopter parents know that when they micro-manage their children’s environments, their behaviors, their choices, that their children are “making” safe “choices.

 But the problem is, it isn’t the children’s choice at all.
 Today’s kids aren’t learning to make their own choices, manage their own environments, discover outcomes (favorable or not) based on their behavior choices.
 Because they aren’t making decisions themselves.

 Pat Morrison, in her article “How Helicopter Parenting is ruining America’s Children”, states it best: